macsimski/dragon/README.md

 # dragon
-files to let the Arduino IDE use a avr dragon as a programmer
+files to let the Arduino IDE use a avr dragon as a programmer.

+### Issues

+Programming only works for sketches. there are errors when trying to burn a bootloader